0x1B05/english/kaoyan/content/writing.typ

 ===== Balancing Course Selection: Challenges and Pragmatism

-The picture depicts a student sitting at a desk, engaging with a course selection system on a laptop.
-Surrounding the student are two thought bubbles.
-The bubble on the left reads, "New knowledge, innovative, challenging," while the one on the right states, "High grades, easy to pass, less homework."
-These two sets of considerations reflect the dilemma students face when selecting courses.
+#underline[_The picture depicts_] a student sitting at a desk, #underline[_engaging with_] a course selection system on a laptop. #underline[_Surrounding the student are two thought bubbles._] #underline[_The bubble on the left reads_], "New knowledge, innovative, challenging," #underline[_while the one on the right states,_] "High grades, easy to pass, less homework." #underline[_These two sets of considerations reflect the dilemma students face when_] selecting courses.

-This illustration highlights the contrast between intellectual curiosity and academic pragmatism.
-On one side, students are attracted to courses that offer new knowledge, innovation, and challenges, which are essential for personal growth and intellectual development.
-On the other side, the need for high grades, easy passes, and manageable workloads reflects a pragmatic approach driven by the pressures of academic success and future career prospects.
+#underline[_This illustration highlights the contrast between_] intellectual curiosity and academic pragmatism. #underline[_On one side_], students are attracted to courses that offer new knowledge, innovation, and challenges, which are essential for personal growth and intellectual development. #underline[_On the other side,_] the need for high grades, easy passes, and manageable workloads reflects a *pragmatic* approach driven by the pressures of academic success and future career *prospects*.

-In my opinion, this image effectively captures the complex decision-making process involved in course selection.
-It underscores the reality that students must navigate between their desire for meaningful learning experiences and the practical considerations of maintaining a high GPA and managing their workload.
-This duality is not just a reflection of students' aversion to difficulty but also a response to the broader educational and societal pressures.
+#underline[_In my opinion, this image effectively captures the complex decision-making process involved in_] course selection. #underline[_It underscores the reality that_] students must navigate between their desire for meaningful learning experiences and the practical considerations of maintaining a high GPA and managing their workload. #underline[This duality is not just a reflection of students' *aversion* to difficulty but also a response to the broader educational and societal pressures.]

-While it is easy to criticize students for opting for easier courses, it is essential to understand the underlying factors that drive these choices.
-The educational system often places a significant emphasis on grades and standardized testing, which can discourage students from taking on more challenging courses that might negatively impact their GPA.
-Additionally, societal expectations and the competitive job market further reinforce the need for high academic performance.
+#underline[_While it is easy to criticize_] students for *opting* for easier courses, #underline[_it is essential to understand the underlying factors that drive these choices._] The educational system #underline[_often places a significant emphasis on_] grades and standardized testing, which can *discourage* students from taking on more challenging courses that might *negatively impact* their GPA. *Additionally*, *societal expectations* and *the competitive job market* #underline[_further reinforce the need for_] high academic performance.

-To address this issue, a collective effort is required from educators, policymakers, and society as a whole.
-Schools should strive to create an environment that values intellectual curiosity and critical thinking as much as academic success.
-Providing support systems such as academic counseling, flexible grading policies, and opportunities for experiential learning can help students feel more confident in pursuing challenging courses.
+#underline[_To address this issue, a collective effort is required from_] educators, policymakers, and society *as a whole*.
+Schools should strive to create an environment that values *intellectual curiosity* and *critical thinking* as much as academic success.
+Providing support systems such as academic *counseling*, flexible grading policies, and opportunities for experiential learning can help students feel more confident in pursuing challenging courses.

-In conclusion, the picture illustrates the balancing act that students face in course selection, torn between the pursuit of knowledge and the need for academic pragmatism.
-Understanding and addressing the root causes of this dilemma requires a comprehensive approach that involves all stakeholders in the education system.
+#underline[_In conclusion, the picture illustrates the balancing act that_] students face in course selection, torn between the pursuit of knowledge and the need for academic pragmatism. #underline[_Understanding and addressing the root causes of this dilemma requires a *comprehensive* approach that involves all *stakeholders* in the education system._]

 ===== 平衡选课：挑战与实用主义